Dustyroom/ai-toolbox-doc/index.md

     alt: "quotation"
     title: "From the moment I acquired this asset, it has become an invaluable addition to my development toolkit.
 Having AI Toolbox for only a few months, I have already been able to use it to give new life to old projects, by both prototyping new code and refining existing ones.\n

         The Coding Quality of Life features are a total game-changer.
-The 'Explain Code' function, in particular, has made navigating new frameworks and assets a breeze, and even unraveling code I wrote a year ago feels less daunting!\n
+The 'Explain Code' function, in particular, has made navigating new frameworks and assets a breeze, and even unraveling code I wrote a year ago feels less daunting!"

-        I've also ventured into the realm of AI images and Seamless Texture generation using Dall-E. It's been an exciting journey of prototyping and experimenting to optimize its use in my projects.
-Admittedly, my prompting skills need a bit of polishing, but I'm already seeing some remarkable results.\n

-        The most impressive aspect is how questions raised in the Discord community evolve into new features.
-With user feedback shaping its development, we've seen the integration of different AI sources like Google Bard, and the inclusion of the new Extended Context models such as GPT-3.5 16k.
-This real-time evolution is a testament to the asset's commitment to innovation and user-centricity.\n

-        Moreover, the Discord support community is phenomenal.
-The wealth of insights that emerge from answers to other users' questions has been a tremendous resource.
-Even for issues that haven't crossed my path yet, it's been a great way to learn and anticipate potential challenges."
     excerpt: — @Swyfft

 ---